zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 - $\omega$ controls how much higher the $j$-weighted sum across categories is expected to be above the standard sum
 - $\gamma$ controls how much general value needs to be sacrificed in order to find the player that optimizes for the punting strategy

-$X_u(j)$ is easy-peasy to calculate, right :stuck_out_tongue:.
-If not, it's ok.
-Computers can do it for you, as implemented on this website.
+$X_u(j)$ is obviously too complicated to compute repeatedly by hand.
+Fortunately it is almost trivial for omputers to do it for you, as implemented on this website.

 ## 3. Optimizing for $j$ and $p$